nexusformat/definitions/manual/source/classes/contributed_definitions/cgms-structure.rst

     :ref:`NXisocontour`:
         A description for isocontour descriptions.

-    :ref:`NXcg_marching_cubes`:
-        An approach to store metadata of a specific implementation of the Marching Cubes algorithm, whose sensitivity to specific topological configurations is known to result in different triangle collections.

     :ref:`NXdelocalization`:
         An approach to document procedures whereby a scalar field is smoothed in a controlled manner.